Patent Review Processing System (PRPS)

 If any regulatory requirement is not met, the petition is defective.

-- The paralegal will call the individual who filed the petition and explain the defect.
+- The paralegal may call the individual who filed the petition and explain the defect.

 - The paralegal will enter a Notice of Filing Date Accorded to Petition and the individual who filed the petition will receive notification by email.